The Green Ghost Project

 The Green Ghost Project is a collaborative studio album by American rapper Styles P and record producer DJ Green Lantern.
-It was released on February 2, 2010, via Invasion Music Group.
+It was released on February 2, 2010, via Invasion Music Group and D-Block Records.
 Beside Green Lantern, production was handled by Alchemist, Buckwild, Dame Grease, Dutchez Beatz, Poobs, Scram Jones, Statik Selektah and Vinny Idol.
 It features guest appearances from Tre Williams, Dwayne Collins, June Summers, Junior Reid, M.O.P., Noreaga, Raekwon, S.I. and Uncle Murda, as well as Styles P's The Lox groupmates Jadakiss and Sheek Louch.

 The album peaked at number 44 on the Top R&B/Hip-Hop Albums, number 16 on the Top Rap Albums and number 34 on the Independent Albums charts in the United States.